 This is a rough week for food safety.
 First, ready-made salads were recalled for E. coli contamination.
-Now, fresh blackberries sold at Fresh Thyme Farmers Market may be linked to cases of hepatitis A.
+Now, fresh and frozen blackberries sold at Fresh Thyme Farmers Market and Woodman’s Market may be linked to cases of hepatitis A.

 The U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention are actively investigating the outbreak.
 You can check here for ongoing updates from the FDA.

 There is a multistate outbreak of hepatitis A illnesses in Indiana, Michigan, Minnesota, Missouri, Nebraska and Wisconsin.
 So far, 18 consumers in those states have gotten sick.
 10 of them have been hospitalized.
 They all reported eating fresh blackberries purchased at Fresh Thyme or Woodman’s Market between September 9 and September 30, 2019.
 (Editor’s Note: This only affects non-organic berries.)

 It appears the potentially contaminated fruit came from a distribution center that ships to Fresh Thyme locations in 11 states: Iowa, Illinois, Indiana, Kentucky, Michigan, Missouri, Minnesota, Nebraska, Ohio and Pennsylvania and Wisconsin.
 A warning has also been issued to shoppers of Woodman’s Market, located in Illinois and Wisconsin.
 At this time, there is no reason to believe the berries were contaminated in Fresh Thyme or Woodman’s Market stores.

 By the way, this is why there have been so many food recalls lately.

 Here’s what you need to do